outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8938495/
 			- https://www.sciencedirect.com/science/article/pii/S2666833520300022#:~:text=Dietary%20polyphenols%20have%20been%20linked%20with%20suppression%20of,fatty%20acid%20oxidation%20and%20inhibited%20adipogenesis%20and%20apoptosis.
 	    - vitamin d
-	    	- taking this throughout the day is useful for preventing some cancer activity, which needs continuous suppression to be fully treated, otherwise it'll keep coming back when your morning vitamin d supplement wears off
+	    	- taking this throughout the day is useful for preventing some cancer activity, which needs continuous suppression to be fully treated, otherwise it'll keep coming back when your morning vitamin d supplement wears off, alternately taking vitamin d in the morning and other anti-cancer treatments at night is probably better for your circadian rhythm which impacts immunity
 	    	- eating mushrooms will help with multiple other intents (see below with shiitake/maitake/other medicinal mushrooms), but also will help bc they have vitamin d
 	    	- vitamin d is also one of the few anticancer substances that doesnt inhibit EGFR which is an advantage for preventing hair loss, which might occur with many powerful anticancer substances
 	    	- supplements containing resveratrol, saw palmetto, maca, curcumin, tocotrienols, ashwagandha, horsetail, astaxanthin, kelp, capsicum, Annurca apple fruits, safflower and ginseng can have beneficial effects on hair growth, without adverse effects on breast cancer patients